Asymptotic properties of a componentwise ARH(1) plug-in predictor: Introduction

-In the functional regression model context, we particularly refer to the case where the predictor is a random function, and the response is scalar, since this topic has been widely developed.
-Different specifications of the regression operator arise, in several applied fields, such as chemometrics, biology, economics and climatology.
-An active research area in the literature is devoted to estimate the regression operator.
-To avoid the computational (high-dimensionality) limitations of the nonparametric approach, several parametric and semi-parametric methods have been proposed (see, for example, \cite{FerratyGoia12}, and the refereces therein).
-In particular, in \cite{FerratyGoia12}, to avoid the problem of high dimensionality, a combination of a spline approximation and the one-dimensional Nadaraya–-Watson approach is proposed.
-The generalizations in the case of more regressors (all functional, or both functional and real) have been addressed in the nonparametric, semi-parametric, and parametric frameworks (see for an overview \cite{Aneiros1}, \cite{Febrero-Bande}, and \cite{Ferraty09}).
-For functional response and covariate, in the nonparametric regression framework, we refer to \cite{FerratyKeilegom}, where a functional version of the Nadaraya–-Watson estimator is proposed for the estimation of the regression operator.
-Its pointwise asymptotic normality is derived as well.
-Resampling ideas are applied to overcome the difficulties arising in the estimation of the asymptotic bias and variance.
-Semifunctional partial linear regression, introduced in \cite{Aneiros2}, allows the prediction of a real-valued random variable from a set of real explanatory variables, and a time-dependent functional explanatory variable.
-The asymptotic, and practical properties in real-data applications, of the estimators derived are studied as well.
-Motivated by genetic and environmental applications, in \cite{Chen12}, a semi-parametric maximum likelihood method for the estimation of odds ratio association parameters is also developed in a high dimensional data framework.
+In the nonparametric regression framework, the case where the covariates and the response are functional was considered by \cite{Ferratyetal12}, where a functional version of the Nadaraya--Watson estimator was proposed for the estimation of the regression operator and shown to be point--wise asymptotically normal.
+Resampling techniques were used to overcome the difficulties arising in the estimation of the asymptotic bias and variance.
+Semi--functional partial linear regression, introduced in \cite{AneirosVieu08}, allows the prediction of a real-valued random variable from a set of real--valued explanatory variables, and a time--dependent functional explanatory variable.
+Motivated by genetic and environmental applications, a semi--parametric maximum likelihood method for the estimation of odds ratio association parameters was developed by \cite{Chenetal12} in a high--dimensional data context.

+In the autoregressive Hilbertian time series framework, several estimation and prediction procedures have been proposed and studied. \cite{Mas99} established, under suitable conditions, the asymptotic normal distribution of the formulated estimator of the autocorrelation operator, based on projection into the theoretical eigenvectors.
+In \cite{Bosq00,BosqBlanke07}, the problem of prediction of linear processes in function spaces was addressed.
+In particular, sufficient conditions for the consistency of the empirical autocovariance and cross--covariance operators were obtained.
+The asymptotic normal distribution of the empirical autocovariance operator was also derived.
+Moreover, the asymptotic properties of the empirical eigenvalues and eigenvectors were analysed.

+\cite{Guillas01} established the efficiency of a componentwise estimator of the autocorrelation operator, based on projection into the empirical eigenvector system of the autocovariance operator.
+Consistency, in the space of bounded linear operators, of the formulated estimator of the autocorrelation operator, and of its associated ARH(1) plug--in predictor was later proved by \cite{Mas04}.
+He derived sufficient conditions for the weak convergence of the ARH(1) plug--in predictor to a Hilbert--valued Gaussian random variable (see \cite{Mas07}).
+Simultaneously, \cite{MasMennetau03a} obtained high deflection results or large and moderate deviations for infinite--dimensional autoregressive processes.
+Furthermore, the law of the iterated logarithm for the covariance operator estimator was formulated by \cite{Menneteau05}.